fommil/fpmortals/manuscript/complete.md

   final case class AcceptedBoolean(value: Boolean) extends Accepted
 ~~~~~~~~

-Pattern matching on these forms of coproduct can be tedious, which is
+Pattern matching on these forms of coproduct can be tedious, which is why [Union
-why [Union Types](https://contributors.scala-lang.org/t/733) are being explored in the Dotty next-generation scala
+Types](https://contributors.scala-lang.org/t/733) are being explored in the Dotty next-generation scala compiler.
-compiler.
-Workarounds such as [totalitarian](https://github.com/propensive/totalitarian)'s `Disjunct` exist as
-another way of encoding anonymous coproducts and [stalagmite](https://github.com/fommil/stalagmite/issues/37) aims to
+Workarounds such as [totalitarian](https://github.com/propensive/totalitarian)'s `Disjunct` exist as another way of encoding
-reduce the boilerplate for the approaches presented here.
+anonymous coproducts.

 A> We can also use a `sealed trait` in place of a `sealed abstract class`
 A> but there are binary compatibility advantages to using `abstract